- Discuss the risk factors for hypertension.

 Diabetes can happen at any age, but the risk for prediabetes increases post 45 years old.

-Type 1 diabetes is more often going to develop as a young child, teen, or maybe even young adult.
+Type 1 diabetes will more often develop as a young child, teen, or maybe even young adult.

 Exclusive PTP CPT Offers